For more information contact:

 Notification to Student

-If a student’s financial aid is adjusted, the Office of Student Financial Services sends the student an e-mail notice that a change to his or her financial aid account is completed and available for viewing in myWSU.
+If a student’s financial aid is adjusted, the Office of Student Financial Services sends the student an e-mail notice that a change to their financial aid account is completed and available for viewing in myWSU.

 Disbursement of Funds